 Boys in F, E and D attend a ceremony called 'reading over' before they receive their cards from their tutors.
 Either the Lower Master for F and E or the Head Master for D reads the names of boys who have achieved merits and distinctions in trials to the whole block, together with the names of boys who have been awarded prizes in particular subjects by heads of department, and perhaps, if one boy has distinguished himself above all others, an overall trials prize.

 Results in each academic subject are reported by overall percentage, by position in the cohort taking the exam, and by the individual marks achieved in each paper.
-Whether an overall set of results qualifies a boy for a distinction, merit, pass, borderline result or fail is determined by the Director of Curriculum in consultation with heads of block, the master in charge of trials, and either the Lower Master or Head Master.
+Whether an overall set of results qualifies a boy for a distinction, merit, pass, or fail is determined by the Director of Curriculum in consultation with heads of block, the master in charge of Trials, and either the Lower Master or Head Master.
 There are usually about 75-80 distinctions and merits in total for each block, split approximately half-and-half.

 A boy who earns a distinction on three consecutive occasions qualifies for the award by the Provost of the title Oppidan Scholar and has an 'OS' placed after his name; he may also qualify by achieving a distinction four times in total without achieving three in succession.
-External examinations do not count towards the award of an oppidan scholarship, being regarded as reward in themselves, so the sequence of trials regarded for purposes of the award of an oppidan scholarship as being 'consecutive' are F Michaelmas, F Summer, E Michaelmas, E Summer, D Michaelmas, C Michaelmas, B Michaelmas.
+External examinations do not count towards the award of an oppidan scholarship, being regarded as reward in themselves, so the sequence of trials regarded for purposes of the award of an oppidan scholarship as being 'consecutive' are F Michaelmas, F Summer, E Michaelmas, E Summer, D Michaelmas, C Michaelmas, C Summer, B Michaelmas.